Charles Graddick: Background

 Graddick graduated in 1963 from the all-male University Military School in Mobile.
 The institution was the forerunner of UMS-Wright Preparatory School.
 In 1967, he received his undergraduate degree from the University of Alabama at Tuscaloosa, where he was a member of Delta Kappa Epsilon fraternity.
 In 1970, Graddick obtained his Juris Doctor from the Cumberland School of Law in Birmingham, having been chosen the class president.
 In 1975, at the age of thirty, he was elected District Attorney of Mobile County.

 Graddick, who served as Alabama’s Attorney General from 1979 to 1987, has always been a proponent of the tough on crime mindset and lengthy sentences.
 Under his watch, Alabama's prison system became known as one of the harshest in the United States.
 He wrote Alabama’s infamous habitual offender law, which punishes people with a life sentence for drug and property crimes.
 He justified it by referring to all offenders as “career criminals”.
 However, those “career criminals” were mostly poor and Afro-american young males, who were sentenced in their late teens or early twenties to a mandatory life without parole for crimes like robbery, theft and burglary In 2019, the DOJ released a scathing report, citing overcrowding, widespread violence and corruption in Alabama’s prisons, and gave leaders a deadline to implement changes.

 Graddick made a career using inflammatory rhetoric about people in the criminal justice system.
 He infamously promised to “fry them until their eyeballs pop out and smoke comes out of their ears.”
 Graddick eventually gained the nickname "Charcoal Charlie" due to his stance on the death penalty.
 He maintains a zealous support for executions, despite known wrongful convictions and a racial disparity on Alabama’s death row.

 As Attorney General, he blocked efforts to reduce the prison population and fought against rehabilitative programs.
 When he ran unsuccessfully for Governor, he promised to make sure Alabama prisons remained brutal for people serving time.
-“The next Governor needs to make sure our prisons look more like prisons and less like welcome centers,” he told a crowd of supporters.
+"The next Governor needs to make sure our prisons look more like prisons and less like welcome centers", he told a crowd of supporters.

 After almost 20 years in the private practice of law, he was appointed as circuit judge in 2004 and was elected twice thereafter without opposition.
 He Served as Presiding Judge for 10 years.
 After retirement from the State Court Bench, Judge Graddick was appointed Senior Judicial Advisor to the Mayor of Mobile and Director of Courts.

 In 1966, Graddick married the former Corinne Whiting.
-The couple has three children, Charles Allen Jr., Herndon Whiting, and Corinne and six grandchildren.
+The couple has three children and six grandchildren.